duxsco/gentoo-installation/docs/live-cd_environment.md

 # If no automatic network setup has been done via DHCP...
 nmtui

-# Insert iptables rules at the correct place for SystemRescueCD to accept SSH connection requests.
+# Insert iptables rules at the correct place for SystemRescue to accept SSH connection requests.
 # Verify with "iptables -L -v -n"
 iptables -I INPUT 4 -p tcp --dport 22 -j ACCEPT -m conntrack --ctstate NEW